Kreyu/data-table-bundle/docs/features/type-classes.md

 In the example above, the `ExtensionB` will be applied before the `Extension A`, because it has higher priority.
 Without the priority specified, the extensions would be applied in the order they are registered.

-## The type resolving process
+## Resolving the types

-Because type classes support inheritance and extensions, they have to be **resolved** before usage.
+Type classes support [inheritance](#type-inheritance) and [extensions](#defining-the-type-extensions),
+therefore they must be **resolved** before they can be used in the application.
+The resolved type classes has direct access to an instance of the parent type (also resolved), as well as the extensions to apply.

-Each component that supports the type classes contains its resolved counterpart:
+Each component that supports the type classes, contain its "resolved" counterpart:

 | Component   | Resolved type class                                                                                                                              |
 |-------------|--------------------------------------------------------------------------------------------------------------------------------------------------|